rehabayman/tech-tips-and-resources/remarks.md

     3. The presigned URLs are valid only for the specified duration.
 If a presigned URL is created using a temporary token, then the URL expires when the token expires, even if the URL was created with a later expiration time.

+2. Messaging:

+    1. DLQ: Sometimes, a message keeps on failing from being processed.
+With a <b>Dead Letter Queue</b> it is possible to set a <b>maximum number of retries</b> for a message.
+When the message is not successfully processed within this maximum number, it will be moved to a DLQ.
+This is especially interesting for debugging purposes because the message is still available for further analysis.
+        - In order to activate this, it is necessary to create a new queue which will serve as a DLQ.
+        - By means of a <b>redrive policy</b>, the DLQ can be linked to the original queue.
+        - Process:
+            - First, create the DLQ just like you did before with the regular queue.
+            - Next, you need to retrieve the ARN (Amazon Resource Name, a unique name within AWS) of the DLQ.
+This can be retrieved by means of a GetQueueAttributesResponse request.
+            - Next, specify the Redrive Policy with a maximum number of retries and the DLQ ARN.
+By means of a SetQueueAttributesRequest, the Redrive Policy is linked to the original queue. [resource](https://mydeveloperplanet.com/2021/11/23/how-to-use-amazon-sqs-in-a-spring-boot-app/)

+## PHP
+1. Sanitizing User Input:
+    - PHP filters are used to validate and sanitize external input. [check this w3schools article](https://www.w3schools.com/php/php_filter.asp)